Family Lawyers in Toronto

 - Other financial information

+A divorce involving spouses with children can be complicated, especially if both parties are unwilling to work together to reach a common ground.
+But there comes a time when it is important to put aside your differences for the children’s sake in a divorce.
 Often, children are found in the middle of a legal battle when parents go through separation.
 This is a very challenging and unpleasant time both for the children and their parents.
 If parents cannot agree on issues of custody or access and cannot settle the terms, the last resort is to apply to court.
-Court proceedings are highly stressful and emotionally charged, since the Court has to decide what is in the best interests of a child.
+Court proceedings are highly stressful and emotionally charged since the Court has to decide what is in the best interests of a child.
 The Court takes into consideration a variety of factors, including whether there was any violence committed against the child or the other parent.

-This is a very sensitive and complicated area of law, where success of your case depends on specific evidence, interpretation and application of the law.
-Therefore, it is very important to speak with a qualified lawyer about the circumstances of your case as soon as you and your partner decide to separate.
-In addition, in some cases you will need to act very fast in order to obtain a court order against your former spouse.
-The preliminary court orders can be obtained if your spouse threatens you or the child, or if there is a realistic threat that your spouse will remove the child from the jurisdiction where you reside without your consent.
-If you find yourself in a situation where you have to bring such an emergency motion before the court, or if you need to defend your rights as a parent, call us immediately at 416-519-3259 and schedule your free consultation.
+This is a very sensitive and complicated area of law, where the success of your case depends on specific evidence, interpretation, and application of the law.
+Therefore, it is very important to speak with a qualified family lawyer about the circumstances of your case as soon as you and your partner decide to separate.
+In addition, in some cases, you will need to act very fast in order to obtain a court order against your former spouse.
+The preliminary court orders can be obtained if your spouse threatens you or the child, or if there is a real threat that your spouse will remove the child from the jurisdiction where you reside without your consent.
+If you find yourself in a situation where you have to bring such an emergency motion before the court, or if you need to defend your rights as a parent, contact us today to schedule your free consultation.

 A court order for the payment of support is a mandatory direction of the court.
 Therefore, an individual can take steps to enforce a court order.
 A separation agreement, on the other hand, is a private contract between spouses.
 To enforce a separation agreement, it must first be filed in court.
 Once it is filed, it can be enforced in the same way as a court order.
 To collect arrears of support, a person can try to enforce a court order or separation agreement in court him/herself, or he/she can get help from the Family Responsibility Office.